NuclearGandhi/technion_second_brain/Technion/LSY1/LSY1_007 Laplace Transform.md

 X(s) & =\dfrac{1}{s(s^{2}+5s+6)} \\[1ex]
  & =\dfrac{1}{s(s+2)(s+3)}
 \end{aligned}$$
-We want to separate this fraction to elements we can apply the inverse Laplace transform to. we can do so using [[LSY1_007 Frequency Domain Analysis#Partial Fraction Expansion|partial fraction expansion]]:
+We want to separate this fraction to elements we can apply the inverse Laplace transform to. we can do so using [[LSY1_007 Laplace Transform#Partial Fraction Expansion|partial fraction expansion]]:

 $$X(s)=\sum _{i=1}^{3} \dfrac{c_{i}}{s-p_{i}}$$
 where $c_{i}=\lim_{ s \to p_{i}}(s-p_{i})X(s)$, and the poles are $p_{1}=0,\,{p}_{2}=-2,\,{p}_{3}=-3$.